Ribocentre-switch/Ribocentre-switch.github.io/docs/SAM-VI.md

 <br><br>

 <font ><p class="header_box" id="description">Description</p></font>
 <font >SAM-VI is a member of the riboswitch family.
 It is predominantly found in Bifidobacterium and exhibits some similarities to the SAM-III (Smk box) riboswitch class, but lacks most of the highly conserved nucleotides of SAM-III class.
 SAM-VI aptamers bind the cofactor S-adenosylmethinine SAM (a key metabolite in sulphur metabolism) and discriminate strongly against S-adenosylhomocysteine SAH.
-The class was discovered by further analysis of Bifido-meK motif RNAs. (from WiKi)<sup></sup>.</font>
+The class was discovered by further analysis of Bifido-meK motif RNAs (from WiKi)<sup></sup>.</font>
 <p><br /></p>

 > Gene association